-Logo design can be tricky business.
+Logo design can be tricky.
 A logo is meant to be a unique symbol that an audience can identify a brand with.
-Often times we tend to over-think it and make needless mistakes.
+Often times we tend to over-think it and make needless mistakes though.
 In this post I’ll be going over common logo design mistakes and how to avoid them.

 A while back I had a client explain to me that he sells luggage, and in his own words, “I need people to know that I sell luggage by looking at the logo.”

-I kindly advised him that it’s not the logo’s job to tell people what you sell; it’s the job of your brochures, fliers, banner ads, and other marketing materials to do that.
-The logo itself is not meant to be an advertising piece – it’s just meant to be a relevant and unique symbol that your audience can use to identify you with.
+Nike knows that it’s not the logo’s job to tell people what they sell.
+That’s what their advertising and marketing materials exist for.
+Commercials, websites, social media posts, banner ads, print ads, etc. are all responsible for communicating the message; not the logo.
+The logo itself is just meant to be a relevant and unique symbol that your audience can identify you with.

 Too Much Detail

 Another common trap that both clients and designers fall into is making the logo too detailed and elaborate.
-I actually made this mistake for a long time myself.
+I even made this mistake myself in the past.

 The problem with a logo having too much detail is that at some point, the logo will need to be scaled down to small sizes.
 When you scale down a design with lots of fine details, it tends to disappear, or at the very least become unrecognizable.